Informatievlaanderen/MAGDA-Mock/docs/java.md

 A connector takes 3 parameters:
  - `MagdaConnection`: defines a connection type, this can be a mock connection or a soap connnection
  - `ClientLogService`: interface with callback methods for the lifecycle of magda requests
- - `MagdaHoedanigHeidService`: allows for configuration of what *hoedanigheids code* is used for requests and what endpoints should be used for what services.
+ - `MagdaHoedanigHeidService`: allows for configuration of what *hoedanigheids code* is used for requests

 #### MagdaConnection